 View original post 618 more words

 Over the years, technical and vocational institutes have carried a negative stigma in our society.
 This is because most people are so caught up in the formal school setting.
 Vocational institutes are looked at as a dead-end option for underachieving students.
 So, it's hardly an alternative for the average Ugandan household.
 However, given the recent… Continue reading Technical Institutions: An alternative to create employers.

 The homerun obstacle race was scheduled for late last month and I was so looking forward to it.
 Unfortunately, a few days prior to the race I got sick and started second guessing my participation.
-This run was meant to demonstrate the challenges that refugees face while fleeing their home countries, usually in small families.
-Some of the challenges included delays in documentation, language barrier, tiresome routes, hostile and unfamiliar cultures.
-Manoeuvring through barbed wire fences, climbing over walls, crawling through muddy fields were also simulated.
+This run was meant to demonstrate the challenges that refugees face while fleeing their home countries, usually in small families.… Continue reading The Homerun: If you’re willing, then it’s possible.